element-hq/policies/docs/hosted-homeserver/privacy_notice.md

 ### 1.2 Scope of This Document

-This document explains Data Privacy to the Users of the {{ hhs_name }}.{{ hhs_server_domain}} homeserver.
+This document explains Data Privacy to the Users of the {{ hhs_name }}.{{ hhs_server_domain }} homeserver.

 ### 1.3 The Customer and The User

 Put simply, you're a Customer if you're paying (or otherwise compensating) New Vector Ltd to provide a hosted messaging service.
-If you have an account registered on {{ hhs_name }}.{{ hhs_server_domain}} that you use to send and receive messages, you're a User.
+If you have an account registered on {{ hhs_name }}.{{ hhs_server_domain }} that you use to send and receive messages, you're a User.

 It is possible to be both a Customer and a User, but we encourage you to consider these roles separately when thinking about Data Privacy.

 ### 1.4 Using The Service Means Accepting These Terms

-By accessing or using the Service in any way, whether you have created a Matrix account on the {{ hhs_name }}.{{ hhs_server_domain}} homeserver, or whether you are accessing content federated from the {{ hhs_name }}.{{ hhs_server_domain}} homeserver to another Matrix homeserver, or are just browsing rooms as an unauthenticated guest, you agree to and are bound by the terms and conditions written in this document.
+By accessing or using the Service in any way, whether you have created a Matrix account on the {{ hhs_name }}.{{ hhs_server_domain }} homeserver, or whether you are accessing content federated from the {{ hhs_name }}.{{ hhs_server_domain }} homeserver to another Matrix homeserver, or are just browsing rooms as an unauthenticated guest, you agree to and are bound by the terms and conditions written in this document.

 If you do not agree to all of the terms and conditions contained in this document, please use a Matrix server provided by someone else and refrain from accessing content federated from this server.